|

 a child to state the main idea in his or her own words.

-As a follow-up, distribute copies with two or
+a follow-up, distribute

 three other paragraphs from the same textbook.